Skip to main content

 Help them feel comfortable

-Once your child has found the right potty for them, help them choose a location in the home where it is easy for them to go and sit down when they need to.
+Once your child has found the right potty for them, help them choose a location in the home where it is easy for them to sit down when needed.
 It should be a place in your home where they are comfortable.
 Jen L’Italien, certified Oh Crap Potty Training consultant and owner of Oh Crap Potty Training From ME To You said to CNN, “It can take time before kids are comfortable with flushing.
 And you don’t have to rush the child to flush the toilet.”
 So, finding a place in the house together is a great idea.
 That way, everyone is happy.

-Be Consistent
+Be consistent

 Once you know that your child is ready to start potty training, get ready for it.
 A good place to start is to get them some gear.
 A step stool for reaching the sink to wash their hands is good to have on hand.
-Other items include a potty seat, special soap to wash their hands, anything to make it special for them.
+Other items include a potty seat, special soap to wash their hands, and anything to make it special for them.
 These helpful tips will help you accomplish your potty training goals.

 Jennifer Passmore